“Nobody Died At Sandy Hook”

 “An emergency preparedness drill took place on December 14, 2012 (9:00 am – 4:00 pm ET), in Bridgeport, CT, which is a 20 minute drive from Sandy Hook.
 The course, ‘Planning for the Needs of Children in Disasters,’ was run by the Connecticut Department of Emergency Services and Public Protection/Emergency Management and Homeland Security.” pg.
 67

-Google says it’s a 28 minute drive, but who’s counting?
-Certainly not anyone who contributed to this book.
-I hope Vivian Lee, PhD is not advocating speeding!
+Well, Google says it’s a 28-minute drive, but who’s counting?
+Certainly not anyone contributing to this book!
+Hopefully, Vivian Lee, PhD, isn’t suggesting we break the speed limit!

-Anyway, the rest of the claim is partially true, which again is pretty good for this book.
-But FEMA course IS-366 (now IS-366.A) is just that: a course, not a drill.
-Courses like this run every 2-3 weeks and do not involve crisis actors.
-They actually look like this:
+As for the rest, it’s partially true, which is quite an achievement here.
+FEMA’s course IS-366 (now IS-366.A) is indeed a real course—but it’s just that: a course, not a drill.
+And for anyone wondering, it runs every 2-3 weeks and does not involve crisis actors.
+It’s actually more like this:

 “And a FEMA Mass Casualty Drill, ‘Emergency Response for Mass Casualties Involving Children,’ was scheduled to take place on December 13 or 14, 2012 (location unspecified).
 The exercise was to target the following capabilities: Mass Prophylaxis, Mass Death of Children at a School by Firearms, Suicide or Apprehension of Unknown Shooter, Use of Media for Evaluation, and Use of Media for Information Distribution.31 This may have been the script for the Sandy Hook ‘shooting.” pg.
 67